-According to the sign, they are made from a quartz congiomerae (it doesn’t say conglomerate, I checked.
-I don’t know if that’s a sign error or if the other is a real word) obtained at Brush Mountain Quarry.
+According to the sign, they are made from a quartz congiomerae (it doesn’t say conglomerate, I checked, so I don’t know if that’s a sign error or the real word) obtained at Brush Mountain Quarry.
 Blacksburg, VA.
 They were shaped at the quarry, but the miller “dressed” or sharpened them with homemade “chisels.”

 I wanted some of them for my yard!
 I loved how there were little flowers growing in the center of some.